kris-joseph/python-2022-01-yul-online/_episodes/04-processing-data-from-file.md

 5. Increment the appropriate variable
 6. Print out the results (we have stopped indenting so the file will be closed)

+Before moving on: note that the code above is functional, but not very elegant.
+Experienced coders would say there are far more efficient ways of doing this kind of data processing with Python code, and that is true.
+However, this code *works* and it is easy to understand, and that is terrific for anyone who is new to coding.

-Instead of printing out the counts of each number of children, you may want to extract the records for people with a certain number of children to a separate file.
+Now, instead of printing out the counts of each number of children, you may want to extract the records for people with a certain number of children to a separate file.
 Let us assume we want all of the records for people with three children to be written to a file.

 ~~~
 # 1